Mixed $\ell$-adic complexes for schemes over number fields: Horizontal perverse sheaves

-We will need one last compatibility.
+We need one last compatibility.
 Suppose that we have a flat morphism of finite type $X\fl S$.
 If $T\fl S$ is \'etale (resp. the inclusion of the generic point of $S$), $u:X_T\fl X$ is its base change to $X$ and $u^*:\Dbc(X,E)\fl\Dbc(X_T,E)$ is the restriction functor, then $u^*$ (resp. $u^*[-\dim S]$) is t-exact by Proposition \ref{prop_restr_fg}.
-The following result is proved exactly as Proposition \ref{prop_comp_real1}.
+The following result is proved exactly as Proposition \ref{prop_comp_real1} (see page~\pageref{perverse_test} in Section~\ref{f-horizontal}).

 \begin{subprop} In the situation above, we have a commutative diagram (up to natural isomorphism)

 where $a=0$ is $T\fl S$ is \'etale and $a=-\dim S$ if $T\fl S$ is the inclusion of the generic point of $S$.